hejfelix/tapir-http4s-todo-mvc/README.md

 ## [tapir.todomvc.Main](src/main/scala/tapir/todomvc/Main.scala)

-This is an `IOApp` using `Cats Effect` that configures and runs the server using the other classes.
+This is an `IOApp` using [`cats-effect`](https://github.com/typelevel/cats-effect) that configures and runs the server using the other classes.
 Currently, it simply binds to `127.0.0.1:8080`.

 # Running the app